mohalkarushikesh/TaxAssist/readme.md

 2. Register a new account or log in
 3. Access the chatbot via the "Get Started" or "Login" button
 4. Type your property tax-related question in the chat input
-5. Receive instant, formatted responses from TaxAssist
+5. Receive instant, formatted responses from Taxly, your AI-powered Tax Assistant
 6. Use the "Clear Chat" button to start a new conversation
 7. Click the headset icon to escalate to human support if needed